Share your Love of U.S. and Aviation History while Honoring our Veterans!

 The Museum has the largest collection of historical aircraft flown by Marine Corps aviators in the world as well as thousands of artifacts from World War I to present day.
 Thousands of local, national and international guests visit each year.
 Currently there are 31 aircraft on display.
-New for 2017 is an exhibit on the Navajo Code Talkers and on World War II flying ace and Medal of Honor recipient, Joe Foss.
+New for 2018 is an exhibit on the Navajo Code Talkers and on World War II flying ace and Medal of Honor recipient, Joe Foss.

 We are recruiting for the following volunteer opportunities: